datastax/burnell/README.md

 ```
 /stats/topics/{tenant}?limit=10&offset=0
 ```
 A list of required topics can be specified in the request body.
-This feature is useful since this endpoint usually retreives topics from a local cache that has 5 seconds polling interval, the mandatory list will directly query these topics against the broker admin REST endpoint.
+This feature is useful since this endpoint usually retrieves topics from a local cache that has 5 seconds polling interval, the mandatory list will directly query these topics against the broker admin REST endpoint.
 ```
 {"tenant":"ming-luo","sessionId":"reserverd for snapshot iteration","offset":1,"total":1,"data":{"persistent://ming-luo/namespace2/test-topic3":{"averageMsgSize":0,"backlogSize":0,"msgRateIn":0,"msgRateOut":0,"msgThroughputIn":0,"msgThroughputOut":0,"pendingAddEntriesCount":0,"producerCount":0,"publishers":[],"replication":{},"storageSize":0,"subscriptions":{"mysub":{"consumers":[],"msgBacklog":0,"msgRateExpired":0,"msgRateOut":0,"msgRateRedeliver":0,"msgThroughputOut":0,"numberOfEntriesSinceFirstNotAckedMessage":1,"totalNonContiguousDeletedMessagesRange":0,"type":"Exclusive"}}}}}
 ```